TREASURIES-US bonds gain as German growth disappoints

 * Fitch affirms US top credit rating

-* US bonds pare some price gains as US data improves (Adds comments, details, updates prices)
+* US bonds pare some price gains as US data improves (Adds comments, details)

 By Karen Brettell

-Fears the U.S. will face another credit rating downgrade also eased after Fitch Ratings affirmed the U.S. at AAA, with a stable outlook.
-The decision was in line with expectations and didn't sway bond prices.
+Fears that the U.S. will face another credit rating downgrade also eased after Fitch Ratings affirmed the U.S. as the top AAA, with a stable outlook.

 "The German GDP was weak and there were also concerns French GDP forecasts might get downgraded as well," said Jason Rogan, director of U.S. Treasury trading at Guggenheim Capital Markets in New York.